fbpx

 “Mistakes are unavoidable in life.”

 Keep in mind that admitting a mistake is far easier than acknowledging one.
-Although I’m rarely rude, I have had moments on Los Angeles’ roads that I regret.
-The opposing driver didn’t even wave with both of his arms, so I know they weren’t much loved either.
+While I’m usually not rude, there have been occasions on the roads of Los Angeles where I’ve acted in ways I regret.
+The other driver didn’t even wave back with both arms, so I could tell they weren’t feeling much love either.

-After a specific error has been found, focus on the future by posing the following questions: What can you do first to resolve the issue?
-Establish a time to address the issue if any constructive action or an apology is required.
-Second, and perhaps most importantly, how would you handle the same situation if it had to happen again?
-Use a trusted friend or coworker as a sounding board if you have one.
+Consider discussing these questions with a trusted friend or colleague for additional perspective.
 If not, jot down your thoughts or utilize those inquiries to help you identify your self-criticism.
 Go back into the game of life once you’ve taken what you’ve learned from the past and concentrated on a new strategy.

 In conclusion

-Focus on the future by asking the following questions when a specific issue has been discovered: What can you do to address the problem right away?
-Decide on a time to address the matter and take any necessary corrective action or apologize.
+2. When will you address the matter and take any necessary corrective action or apologize?
 Second, and probably most significantly, how would you respond if the same circumstance occurred again?
-If you have a reliable friend or coworker, use them as a sounding board.
-If not, make notes of your ideas or use those questions to assist you pinpoint your self-criticism.
-Once you’ve taken what you’ve learned from the past and focused on a new tactic, return to the game of life.
+If you have a trustworthy friend or colleague, consider using them as a sounding board.
+If not, jot down your thoughts or use the questions mentioned earlier to help you pinpoint areas for self-improvement.
+Once you’ve reflected on your past experiences and devised a new strategy, re-engage with the challenges of life.

-Currently, do you have any queries or remarks?
-Thereafter, please let me know in the comment area below.
-I’d be delighted to hear from you.
+Do you have any questions or comments at the moment?
+Please feel free to share them in the comment section below.
+I’d love to hear from you.

 Copyright © 2006 by means of Terry L. Paulson.
 All Rights Reserved